 Dr. Kernaghan Webb

 Dr. Kernaghan Webb is an Associate Professor in the Law and Business department.
 He teaches at the undergraduate and graduate levels on law and business issues, including corporate social responsibility and consumer protection.
-He is also the Director of the Ryerson University Institute for the Study of Corporate Social Responsibility.
+He is also the Director of the Toronto Metropolitan University Institute for the Study of Corporate Social Responsibility.
 He holds Bachelors, Masters, and PhD degrees in law.
 Dr. Webb’s teaching, research and action has focused on innovative approaches to regulation, including the role of market-based non-coercive instruments (codes, standards, certification, voluntary approaches) in support of conventional state-based regulatory approaches (at the national and international level), and the regulation of the voluntary sector.
 The intersection of corporate social responsibility and the law is of particular interest, both in his research and teaching.